airnandez/netperf/README.md

 ```
 $ netperf
 USAGE:
-    netperf server [options]
+    netperf receive [options]
-    netperf client [options]
+    netperf send [options]

     netperf -help
     netperf -version

-Use 'netperf -help' to get detailed information about options and examples
+Use 'netperf -help' to get more detailed usage information.
-of usage.
 ```

-For getting details on available options do `netperf server -help` or `netperf client -help`.
+For getting details on available options for each subcommand do `netperf send -help` or `netperf receive -help`.

 ## Installation
 To **build from sources**, you need the [Go programming environment](https://golang.org).
 Do: